mafiu84/milestone-project-2-boats/README.md

 ### Scope

-//For fans, I wanted to provide them with all the news about group, and media to look at.

-For people interested in cooperation, I wanted to provide possibility to contact group.//
+* For people who are interested in getting to know more about boating I wanted to provide good starting information to read everything about living abroad.
+* For people who want to talk with boat builders I wanted to provide possibility to travel with person who will oranise bus travel and meeting with representative of boat building company.
+* For people who want to see marina and talk about mooring costs I wanted to provide possibility to travel with person who will organise bus travel and meeting with representative.
+* For people who are looking for family day out I wanted to provide possibility to travel with guide to show and tell about history of old dock.
+* For people who are looking for family day out I wanted to provide possibility to travel and organise trip with ferry on Mersey river.
+* For people who have a boat and are looking for boating club I wanted to provide information about one of the oldest boating club and possibility to bus travel to meet other boaters.

 ### Structure

-In contact form I wanted to provide possibility to send email by email js, footer stays collapsed regardless to screen size for easy acces.
+In contact form I wanted to provide possibility to send email by emailJS.
+Footer stays collapsed regardless to screen size for easy acces.
+On map there are marked places with choosen points.

 ### Skeleton